-CombiFlash Rf 150 - For general-purpose Flash chromatography needs, the CombiFlash Rf can be factory-configured as a 10-100 mL/min, 150 psi system that pumps two solvents to form a binary gradient.
+CombiFlash Rf 150 - For general purpose Flash chromatography needs, the CombiFlash Rf is a 10-100 mL/min, 150 psi system that pumps two solvents to form a binary gradient.
 This configuration has an easily accessible fluid path that supports liquid or solid sample introduction, and a fixed-wavelength UV detector (254 nm).
-Optionally, the system can be configured for full-spectrum (200-360 nm) UV detection with secondary monitoring, manual solvent selection valves to form a binary gradient from two of four solvent inlets, and a 4-port manual injection valve.
+The system can be configured for full-spectrum (200-400 nm) UV detection with secondary monitoring, manual solvent selection valves to form a binary gradient from two of four solvent inlets, and a 4-port manual injection valve.

-Figure 1-2 CombiFlash Rf 200 system, 5-200 mL/min, 200 psi (with automatic injection valve)
+Figure 1-2 CombiFlash Rf+ system, 1-200 mL/min, 200 psi (with automatic injection valve)

-CombiFlash Rf 200 - For more advanced needs, the CombiFlash Rf can be factory-configured as a 5-200 mL/min (delivery flow rate), 200 psi system that forms a binary gradient by automatically selecting two solvents from four inlets.
-This configuration has an automatic, self-cleaning injection valve for sample introduction, and full-spectrum UV (200-360 nm) or UV-vis (200-780 nm) detection with secondary wavelength monitoring.
+CombiFlash Rf+ - For more advanced needs, the CombiFlash Rf+ is a 1-200 mL/min (delivery flow rate), 200 psi system that forms a binary gradient by automatically selecting two solvents from four inlets.
+This configuration has an automatic, self-cleaning injection valve for sample introduction, and full-spectrum UV (200-400 nm) or UV-vis (200-800 nm) detection with secondary wavelength monitoring.
 An internal air pump is used for post-run column air purging, active solvent level sensing, and waste full bottle detection.

-Figure 1-3 CombiFlash Rf 200i system, with evaporative light scattering and UV (or UV-vis) detection
+Figure 1-3 CombiFlash Rf+ Lumen system, with evaporative light scattering and UV (or UV-vis) detection

-CombiFlash Rf 200i - This system has the same high performance features as the Rf 200 system, but includes an internal evaporative light scattering detector (ELSD).
-During operation, this detector can be combined with the UV (200-360 nm) or UV-vis (200-780 nm) detection to isolate visible and UV absorbing compounds, as well as compounds with little or no chromophores.
+CombiFlash Rf+ Lumen - This system has the same high performance features as the Rf+ system, but includes an internal evaporative light scattering detector (ELSD).
+During operation, this detector can be combined with the UV (200-400 nm) or UV-vis (200-800 nm) detection to isolate visible and UV absorbing compounds, as well as compounds with little or no chromophores.